Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Coupling of RAM to PDH loops

-To generate the error signal the power measured at the photodetector is then demodulated at the angular frequency $\Omega$.
-The amplitude of the error signal in voltage is then proportional to the following expression.
+To generate the error signal the power measured at the \ac{PD} is then demodulated at the angular frequency $\Omega$.
+The amplitude of the error signal in voltage is then

-By only considering the relationship of the proportionality of the error signal, we do not need to consider the gain of the photodetector or the electronics used to perform the demodulation.
-In this equation $m_{\rm ES}$ refers the slope of the error signal in V/Hz due to the phase modulation and was substituted for the term $\frac{8T_i a_\phi}{\rho^2 f_0}$.
-The second term on the right side of this equation is proportional to the error signal offset induced by the \ac{RAM} and will be refered to as $\Delta V_{\rm ES}$.
-Its apparent in this equation, that the coupling of the offset $\Delta V_{\rm ES}$ from the \ac{RAM} to the error signal is proportional to the field reflectivity of the cavity $\left( 1-\frac{2T_i}{\rho} \right)$.
-In the case of perfectly impedance matched cavity ($\rho=2T_i$) with a perfect mode matched field, this coupling would go to zero.
+In this equation $m_{\rm ES}$ refers the slope of the error signal in V/Hz, due to the phase modulation, and was substituted for the term $\frac{8T_i a_\phi}{A^2 f_0}P_0$.
+The second term on the right side of this equation is the error signal offset induced by \ac{RAM} and will be defined as to as $\Delta V_{\rm ES}$:

-Returning to Equation~\ref{APP_EQ:Pow}, if the cavity is blocked and the same assumptions of \ref{APP_EQ:ES_prop} are used to calculate the measured error signal offset it would generate the following relation.
+Here $V_0$ represents the DC voltage output by the \ac{PD} for the power level $P_0$.
+It is apparent in this equation, that $\Delta V_{\rm ES}$ is proportional to the field reflectivity of the cavity $\left( 1-\frac{2T_i}{A} \right)$ and goes to zero in the case of a perfectly impedance matching ($A=2T_i$).